The Grand-Rue in Argenteuil: Provenance

-The work is first recorded in the Parisian galleries of Georges Petit and Bernheim-Jeune, before being sold from the Paul Dognin collection on 15 October 1928 to Durand-Ruel, who sold it three days later to Morot.
+The work is first recorded in the Parisian galleries of Georges Petit and Bernheim-Jeune, before being sold from the Dognin collection on 15 October 1928 to Durand-Ruel, who sold it three days later to Morot.
 It later passed to Dora Fulford, who in 1945 left it to the National Art Collections Fund, which allocated it to its present owner later that year.